kageback/sge-python/README.md

 ### Hyper Param Search

 ## installation
-Simply clone the repositry to some place you can import from.
-Best practice would be to add it as a submodule in the root folder of your project by running: git submodule add https://github.com/kageback/sge-python.git sge-python
+All you need to do to use the lib is to Clone/download the repositry to some place you can import from.
+However, the recomended best practice is to add it as a submodule in the root folder of your project by running: git submodule add https://github.com/kageback/sge-python.git sge-python

 ## GPU allocation